ent/ent/doc/md/tutorial-todo-gql-mutation-input.md

 }
 ```

-Then, you need to run code generation again:
+Next, run code generation again:
 ```go
 go generate .
 ```

-GQLGen will generate the resolver for the `createChildren` field, and you can use it in your resolver:
+GQLGen will generate the resolver for the `createChildren` field, allowing you to use it in your resolver:

 ```go title="extended.resolvers.go"
 // CreateChildren is the resolver for the createChildren field.